sohlj/data-analytics-with-python/Ecommerce-dashboard/README.md

 ### Introduction
 Interactive  dashboard is essential tool for business owner to play around with data and key indicator in a visualizable way.
-Li Jing is using this notebook to demonstrate how to build aE-commercedashboard using with Dash Plotly and Bootstrap components.
+Li Jing is using this notebook to demonstrate how to build a E-commercedashboard using with Dash Plotly and Bootstrap components.

 ### Preview of E-commerce dashboard